fire2a/growth/README.md

 \alpha \cdot t^\beta + \gamma & \text{if} t >= \text{stableyear}
 \end{cases}
 $$
-Stable year is the year when the formula begins to yield stable results (it depends on the type of pinus).
+_Stable year is the year when the formula begins to yield stable results (it depends on the type of pinus)._

-3. A template for generating a timber plantation and different management policies was made (config.toml)
+1. A template for generating a timber plantation and different management policies was made (config.toml)
     ```toml
     horizonte = 10 # number of years to generate
-    rodales = 36 # number of stands, choosing one model at random
+    rodales = 36 # number of stands to generate, choosing one model at random

     [random]
     # random number generator seed: omit or comment for different results each run